DataRaptor/DataRaptor/README.md

-# Quant / Software Engineer / Web 3 Bull
+# Quant / Software Engineer / Web 3 Enthusiast

 Always looking for new ways to contribute, learn and grow together.